michaelzhiluo/starburst/README.md

 unzip data.zip
 ```

+Finaly, move the provided Gurobi license file to `~/gurobi.lic`.
 One of our experiments uses Gurobi to solve a mixed integeger linear program (MILP).
-Move the provided Gurobi license file under `~/`.

 ## 2. SSH to VM

-We also provide our private key for evaluators to run experiments in our VM, which already has everything setup!
+We also provide our private key and IP address of our VM for evaluators to run experiments in our VM, which already has everything setup!
 The VM contains the repositories for both simulator, real-world system (Kubernetes cluster), Gurobi, and the Philly/Helios traces.

 For best expereince, we recommend linking VSCode remote explorer with the SSH'ed VM by modifying the SSH config file `~/.ssh/config`:

 ```
 Host starburst
-  HostName 34.121.144.68
+  HostName [IP_ADDRESS]
   User gcpuser
   IdentityFile [PATH_TO_PRIVATE_KEY]
   IdentitiesOnly yes